-A: At the 2016 Annual Meeting you will be voting on three proposals:
+- A: At the 2017 Annual Meeting you will be voting on four proposals:

-- 1. The election of nine directors to each serve a one-year term ending at the 2017 Annual Meeting.
+- 1. The election of 10 directors to each serve a one-year term ending at the 2018 Annual Meeting.
 This year's Board nominees are:

+- David C. Adams

 - Karen L. Daniel

 - Ruth Ann M. Gillis

 - James P. Holden

 - Nathan J. Jones

 - Henry W. Knueppel

 - W. Dudley Lehman

 - Nicholas T. Pinchuk

 - Gregg M. Sherrill

 - Donald J. Stebbins

-- 2. A proposal to ratify the Audit Committee's selection of Deloitte & Touche LLP ("D&T") as the Company's independent registered public accounting firm for fiscal 2016.
+- 2. A proposal to ratify the Audit Committee's selection of Deloitte & Touche LLP ("D&T") as the Company's independent registered public accounting firm for fiscal 2017.

 - 3. An advisory proposal to approve the compensation of the Company's named executive officers, as disclosed in "Compensation Discussion and Analysis" and "Executive Compensation Information" herein.

+- 4. An advisory proposal related to the frequency of future advisory votes to approve the compensation of the Company's named executive officers.